 b This number was derived from examination of aerial photography.
-Stream acossing surveys were not conducted by SEWRPC field crew in the Mitchell Field Drainage Ditch-Airport assessment area.
+Stream crossing surveys were not conducted by SEWRPC field crew in the Mitchell Field Drainage Ditch-Airport assessment area.

--Stream length includes only the extent of stream with a detailed flood model in the Milwaukee County Flood Insurance Study (FIS).
+s Stream length includes only the extent of stream with a detailed flood model in the Milwaukee County Flood Insurance Study (FIS)

-Drexel Avenue Tributary is referred to as N7 Tributary in the Milwaukee County FIS and flows from north of Drexel Avenue to the confluence with the North Branch Oak Creek.
-The tributary to the Drexel Avenue Tributary is referred to as the N74 Tributary in the Milwaukee County FIS.
-Rawson Avenue Tributary is referred to as NS Tributary in the Milwaukee County FIS and flows from north of Rawson Avenue south and west, across Interstate Highway 94 to the confluence with the North Branch Oak Creek.
-The tributary is the referred to as the N4 Tributary in the Milwaukee County FIS.
+Rowson Avenue Tributary is referred to as NS Tributary in the Milwarkee County FIS and flows from north of Rowson Avenue south and west, across Interstate Highway 94 to the confluence with the North Branch Oak Creek.
+The tributary to the Rowson Avenue Tributary is Exercit Avenue Tributary is referred to as N7 Tributary in the Milwaukee County FIS and flows from north of Drexel Avenue to the confluence with the North Branch Oak Creek.
+The tributary to the Drexel Avenue Tributary is referred to as the NZA Tributary in the Milwaukee

-College Avenue Tributary is referred to as N2 Tributary in the Milwaukee County FIS.
+[†] College Avenue Tributary is referred to as N2 Tributary in the Milwaukee County F1S.